Learning Balance & Motor Skills At Your Child’s Pace

-Depending on the height of the child, the maximum age at which the child enjoys riding the gradual balance trainer in 2-wheel mode is 3 to up to 5 years.
+Depending on the height of the child, the maximum age at which the child enjoys to ride the gradual balance trainer in 2-wheel mode is 3 to up to 5 years.
 Note that the maximum rider weight for the gradual balance trainer is 25 kg, which should never be exceeded.

 Advantages of the gradual balance concept

 - One single ride-on that the child feels comfortable with to learn as it grows, step-by-step.
 Switch back and forth between 3 wheels and 2 wheels whenever it feels right to do so.

 - Every child is different: there is no need to plan for the right moment to buy a balance bike.
 Just switch to 2-wheel mode whenever you think the child is ready.
 If not, just switch back for a while.